kroonprins/kube-create-secret/README.md

 It retrieves the secret from the cluster, re-evaluates the template of it with the latest values for the `vals` references, and then re-applies it on the cluster.

-If an extra secret value needs to be added, the template can first be retrieved back via `kube-create-secret show` after which the template can be updated and the secret re-generated via `kube-create-secret show`.
+If an extra secret value needs to be added, the template can first be retrieved back via `kube-create-secret show` after which the template can be updated and the secret re-generated via `kube-create-secret create`.

 ```shell
 $ kubectl get secret my-secret -o yaml | kube-create-secret show -f -